rhjacobsen/CN_workshops/Workshops/2/README.md

 ## Part 2: Protocol translation

-In this part we will use protocol translation mechanisms to provide interworking between IPv6 and IPv4.
+In this part, we will use protocol translation mechanisms to provide interworking between IPv6 and IPv4.
 We will use a mechanism calles stateless NAT64 (actually it is SIIT).
 On Linux this is provided by the Tayga software package.

 TAYGA is an out-of-kernel stateless NAT64 implementation for Linux that uses the TUN driver to exchange IPv4 and IPv6 packets with the kernel.
 It is intended to provide production-quality NAT64 service for networks where dedicated NAT64 hardware would be overkill.